 Ambitious Original Opera 'Cassandra' Offers Timely Message of Truth and Resistance

-Dept. Chair Elizabeth Stevens directs this ambitious, student-driven, and interdisciplinary work, written by professors in the English and Music departments specifically for the Swarthmore student body.
+Dept. Chair K. Elizabeth Stevens directs this ambitious, student-driven, and interdisciplinary work, written by professors in the English and Music departments specifically for the Swarthmore student body.

 All Her World's A Stage